Last Updated on May 27, 2023 by Dave Schoenbeck

 What do self-awareness and leadership have in common?
 My grandfather told me a story as a boy, and the moral has stuck with me throughout my years as a business coach.
-That moral was this: “the fault that you see in others is probably your own.”
+That moral was this: “The fault you see in others is probably your own.”

 For many of us, that realization hurts.
 But consider this: when thinking about the coworkers that drive us crazy, could we be unconsciously sensitive to our faults?
-Could it be that we over-react to this behavior because it bothers us when we do it?
-Do we find ourselves reacting immediately to their actions or tone without allowing time to process the message?
+Could it be that we overreact to this behavior because it bothers us when we do it?
+Do we react immediately to their actions or tone without allowing time to process the message?

-It’s essential, to be honest with ourselves about these questions.
-Once we become self-aware of our shortcomings, we can be much stronger, more understanding leaders.
+It’s essential to be honest with ourselves about these questions.
+Once we become self-aware of our shortcomings, we can become stronger, more understanding leaders.

 5 Tips for Improving Self-awareness Skills